jwolski2/nil/README.md

 This target uses `docker-compose` to fire up the client and server application, each in their own container.

-## Provisioning the Application on AWS
+## :partly_sunny: Provisioning the Application on AWS

 To provision the application and supporting infrastructure on AWS, run the `make run-terraform` target: